Overview

 Highlights

-Lecturers of the Faculty of Nuclear Technology at the Faculty of Engineering, Chulalongkorn University have developed a special device for scanning trees to determine trunk density and hollowness to prevent accidents from fallen trees and also as a way to conserve large trees in urban areas.
+Lecturers of the Department of Nuclear Engineering at the Faculty of Engineering, Chulalongkorn University have developed a special device for scanning trees to determine trunk density and hollowness to prevent accidents from fallen trees and also as a way to conserve large trees in urban areas.

 Large trees standing tall for years with branches spread out providing shade might look healthy and strong, yet one cannot tell whether internally the trunks might already be hollow.
 This can cause accidents of trees falling and injuring passersby, even causing death such as what happened five years ago when a Royal Poinciana (Flame Tree) on the Chula campus fell.

-That fatal accident is what inspired Associate Professor Nares Chankow and Dr. Manusavee Lohvithee, lecturers of Chula’s Department of Nuclear Technology, Faculty of Engineering, to develop a device for scanning trees using gamma rays to determine the health of the trees via the density of the trunks making it the first and only such endeavor here in Thailand.
+That fatal accident is what inspired Associate Professor Nares Chankow and Dr. Manasavee Lohvithee, lecturers of Chula’s Department of Nuclear Engineering, Faculty of Engineering, to develop a device for scanning trees using gamma rays to determine the health of the trees via the density of the trunks making it the first and only such endeavor here in Thailand.

 According to Assoc.
 Prof. Nares, “Gamma rays can penetrate the trunks of trees comparable to the x-ray of our body in the hospital.
 The procedure will help determine the tree’s health —whether its internals is healthy, have become hollow because of decay, or have been eaten up by termites and white ants.
 Other types of rays can also perform the task but x-rays would require the use of a generator which would require electrical currents and hence not very convenient to use.”